micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 > Define the mouse behaviors of the component.
 >
 > - What specific mouse events (down, up, move) are being listened to and how does that affect the component?
-> - For things which are accessible through mouse input, can you also do the same thing using a keyboard?
+> - For behaviors which are accessible through mouse input, can you also do the same thing using a keyboard?
 >
 > Example:
 >